-Following and incident
+Following an incident

-- Members of staff who have been involved should be given the opportunity to recover from the incident and given team support to discuss the events. - At the earliest opportunity a record of the incident must be made using the red Bound and Numbered book, body maps if needed and behaviour logs - Parents will be informed of the incident
+- Members of staff who have been involved should be given the opportunity to recover from the incident and given team support to discuss the events. - At the earliest opportunity a record of the incident must be made using the red Bound and Numbered book, body maps if needed and behaviour logs.
+This should also be recorded on CPOMS. - Parents will be informed of the incident